ijlee2/embroider-css-modules/README.md

 ## Limitations

-`embroider-css-modules` is stable for v1 apps (Webpack), v2 apps (Vite), and v2 addons.

-There's no known implementation for v1 apps (classic) and v1 addons (including engines).
-You can use [`ember-css-modules`](https://github.com/salsify/ember-css-modules) for these projects.
+For classic v1 apps (i.e. without Webpack) and v1 addons, you will want to use [`ember-css-modules`](https://github.com/salsify/ember-css-modules).

 ## Contributing